 • Presentation Time: Saturday, November 8, 2025, 10:00 A.M.-6:35 P.M. (local time)

-As one of the most common primary intracranial tumors, glioblastoma is regarded as a "tough nut to crack" in the field of oncology due to its high malignancy and strong heterogeneity.
+As one of the most common primary intracranial tumors, glioblastoma is regarded as a tough nut to crack in the field of oncology due to its high malignancy and strong heterogeneity.
 Traditional treatment combining surgery, radiotherapy, and chemotherapy not only struggles to eradicate lesions but also causes severe side effects.
 The median survival time of patients is 6-10 months, with a 5-year survival rate of less than 10%.
-More challenging still, the blood-brain barrier (BBB) acts as a "natural barrier," blocking most drugs and severely compromising therapeutic efficacy.
+More challenging still, the blood-brain barrier (BBB) acts as a natural barrier, blocking most drugs and severely compromising therapeutic efficacy.

-From Despair to Hope: The Countdown of Glioblastoma
+From Despair to Hope

 In early 2023, Mr. W was diagnosed with glioblastoma (IDH wild-type, WHO grade IV, EGFR-amplified)—one of the most malignant and treatment-refractory subtypes of glioblastoma.
 At the moment of diagnosis, an invisible hand pressed the countdown on his life.